noedigcode/konfyt/README.md

 The following are required to build:

-* Qt4: Ensure that the Qt4 development packages are installed.
+* Qt5: Ensure that the Qt5 development packages are installed.
 Check the Qt version that qmake uses with:
 ```
 qmake -v
 ```

-Sometimes, if both Qt5 and Qt4 are installed, the Qt4 qmake command is:
+If qmake uses Qt4 by default, force it to use Qt5 with:
 ```
-qmake-qt4
+qmake --qt=5
 ```

 * pkg-config